 The Indian government took the decision almost overnight that banned a total of 119 Chinese apps in India.
-This step would not be the first one taken by the current government; this decision comes right after the second round of ban imposed on various Chinese apps including TikTok.
+This step would not be the first one taken by the current government; this decision comes right after the second round of bans imposed on various Chinese apps including TikTok.

 The announcement of the 119 Chinese apps took place on 2nd September.
 The most famous of the banned apps has to be the popular game PUBG.
-Within two days of imposing the ban, both Google and Apple have taken down PUBG Mobile and PUBG Mobile Lite app.
+Within two days of imposing the ban, both Google and Apple have taken down PUBG Mobile and PUBG Mobile Lite apps.
 Both apps are now unavailable for download on Google Play Store and the Apple App Store.

 In the latest ban, PUBG’s popularity arguably is the highest.
 The game is played by millions of users of this country.
 In fact, the player count skyrocketed when the nationwide lockdown was imposed at a time when the people were looking for various means to entertain themselves.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 The ban, however, does not mean that the already downloaded game would stop working.
 Those who already have PUBG Mobile installed on their smartphones can still be able to play it.